richcreations/Ghettotator/models/referenceDesign.md

 *** External wifi antenna option
 ```

+An assortment of M3 nuts and bolts are also required, lol.

 ## 3D Printed Parts
 Parts for the prototype were printed in PETG with 0.3mm thick layers, and otherwise basic settings.
 ASA is preferrable for longterm outdoor exposure (not recommended anyways).
 No supports are required for any of the models.